Afnan-Sultan/afnan-sultan.github.io/_posts/2025-07-25-beginning.md

 ---

+[^1]: publicly accessible pre-print version [here](https://arxiv.org/abs/2404.03969)
-[^1]: This introduces human error.
+<br>[^2]: This introduces human error.
 The performance tables weren’t available in Excel, so I had to copy-paste (when feasible) or screenshot them, then use Excel’s image capture and proofreading.
 It was a *lot* of manual work—and we all know now that human + lots of numbers is not the ideal mix.
 I tried my best to ensure accuracy, but no guarantees.

-[^2]: Information was distilled from each manuscript and, when needed, scavenged from GitHub repositories.
+<br>[^3]: Information was distilled from each manuscript and, when needed, scavenged from GitHub repositories.
 If something is misreported, it may be due to my mistake (apologies!) or a lack of transparency in the original article.